-If you want to get started with aquaponic gardening or want to upgrade your current system, a water tank specifically made for aquaponics is the tool you must have first.
+If you want to get started with aquaponic gardening or want to upgrade your current system, a water tank specifically made for aquaponics is your best friend.

-In this buying guide, I'll share with you essential details about fish tank and how the pick the best and right one.
+In this buying guide, I'll share with you essential details about the fish tanks and how the pick the best and right one.
 I'll mainly focus on true aquaponic fish tanks, which you use to raise edible fish for your family kitchen, not the decorating indoor aquaponic aquariums.

 What is an aquaponic fish tank and why do you need it?

 A fish tank is the essential component of any aquaponic system.

 The fish tank is the place where your fish resides.
 In an aquaponic system, fish wastes in a fish tank together with water will be pumped to plants beds, providing them with enough moisture and nutrients for their growth.
 Plants then absorb the nitrogen in the water and return with purified water to the reservoir.
 And this cycle goes on.